sgall17a/AS5600/README.md

 which the angle is converted either to a voltage between 0 and 3.3V or to a PWM output.

 ## Overview.
+Notes:
-Note:  Relevant register names in brackets.
+    1. Relevant register names in brackets.
-The registers can READ/WRITE (congiguration), READONLY(status and readout) or WRITE ONLY (BURN).
+    2. The registers can READ/WRITE (congiguration), READONLY(status and readout) or WRITE ONLY (BURN).
-This is a brief overview and the datasheet will need to be consulted for forfurther information).
+    3. This is a brief overview and the datasheet will need to be consulted for forfurther information).

 ***Configuration registers (READ/WRITE)
 1. Setting a minimum and maximum angle.
 (ZPOS,MPOS,MANG)